-Still to satisfy my ‘always looking for healthy’ mind, I replaced half the plain flour with whole wheat flour.
+Still, to satisfy my ‘always looking for healthy’ mind, I replaced half the plain flour with whole wheat flour.
 With a few changes, I stuck to my North Indian cookery class recipe.
-The bhaturas came out crispy as well as chewy and soft, by far the best I have made till date.
+The bhaturas came out crispy as well as chewy and soft, by far the best I have made to date.

 In restaurants, normally huge bhaturas are made.
 But at home given the size of our kadais/frying pans and the amount of oil being consumed in making big bhaturas, I normally make small ones.
 Though you can go ahead and try making bigger ones, as per preference.